School board looks at designs for new schools

 The prospect of further delays that may be caused if a substantially different design is proposed led the board back to coming up with a design closer to the original West Wilson footprint.

-“If it’s going to throw another kink in the chain, then we might have to go back (to the old footprint),” Tomlinson said.
+“If it’s going to throw another kink in the chain, then we might have to go back (to the old footprint),” board Chairman Larry Tomlinson said.
 “I think we need to bid the old footprint to new codes.”

 Board member Jon White said the board really needs a definition of “footprint,” before it can settle on a design.